 On arrival at Oasis the client will be checked to see if they need to undergo detoxification.
 Withdrawal from some drugs may need medical supervision.

 Self harm addiction is just as powerful as all the other compulsive behaviours, such as overindulgence in gambling, and drug abuse.
 A self-harmer or a cutter is someone who engages in deeds that causes physical injury to their body.
-Find out more about self harm treatment below.

 You’ve probably heard of sex addiction, but you might be surprised to know that there’s debate about whether it’s truly an addiction and that it’s not really even about sex.
 “That’s a common misconception.” says Rory Reid, PhD, LCSW, a research psychologist at UCLA’s Semel Institute for Neuroscience and Human Behaviour.
 “It is no more about sex than an eating disorder is about food or pathological gambling is about money.”